-Irish soda bread is absolutely a must for me, especially on St. Patrick’s Day.
+Irish Raisin Soda Bread is absolutely a must for me, especially on St. Patrick’s Day.
 This recipe is so easy and incredibly delicious and I hope you get a chance to make it.
 It works with whole- wheat flour but it will be more dense.
 You can even make it with 1/2 all-purpose and 1/2 whole-wheat.
 You will need:

 Irish Raisin Soda Bread